Battle of Kohima: Siege

 Before the 161st Indian Brigade arrived, the only fighting troops in the Kohima area were the newly raised 1st Battalion, the Assam Regiment and a few platoons from the 3rd (Naga Hills) Battalion of the paramilitary Assam Rifles.
 Late in March 161st Brigade deployed in Kohima, but Major-General Ranking ordered them back to Dimapur, as it was felt initially that Dimapur had more strategic importance.
 Kohima was regarded as a roadblock, while Dimapur was the railhead where the majority of Allied supplies were stored.
 Slim also feared that the Japanese might leave only a detachment to contain the garrison of Kohima while the main body of the 31st Division moved by tracks to the east to attack Dimapur.

-To Slim's relief, Sato concentrated on capturing Kohima.
+To Slim's relief, Satō concentrated on capturing Kohima.
 (Early in the siege, on 8 April, Mutaguchi directly ordered Sato to send a detachment to advance on Dimapur.
-Sato unwillingly dispatched a battalion of the 138th Regiment but a few hours later Mutaguchi's superior, Lieutenant General Masakasu Kawabe commanding Burma Area Army, vetoed the move.)
+Satō unwillingly dispatched a battalion of the 138th Regiment but a few hours later Mutaguchi's superior, Lieutenant General Masakasu Kawabe commanding Burma Area Army, vetoed the move.)

 As the right wing and centre of the Japanese 31st Division approached Jessami, over 80 mi by road to the east of Kohima, elements of the Assam Regiment fought delaying actions against them commencing on 1 April.
 Nevertheless, the men in the forward positions were soon overrun and the Assam regiment was ordered to withdraw.
 By the night of 3 April, Miyazaki's troops reached the outskirts of the Naga village and began probing Kohima from the south.

 Stopford's Corps HQ took over responsibility for the front from Ranking on 3 April.
 The next day, he ordered the 161st Indian Brigade to move forward to Kohima again, but only one battalion, 4th Battalion Queen's Own Royal West Kent Regiment commanded by Lieutenant Colonel John Laverty, and a company of the 4th Battalion, 7th Rajput Regiment arrived in Kohima before the Japanese cut the road west of the ridge.
 Besides these troops from 161st Brigade, the garrison consisted of a raw battalion (the Shere Regiment) from the Royal Nepalese Army, some companies from the Burma Regiment, some of the Assam Regiment which had retired to Kohima and various detachments of convalescents and line-of-communication troops.
 The garrison numbered about 2,500, of which about 1,000 were non-combatants and was commanded by Colonel Hugh Richards, who had served formerly with the Chindits.